 Links to more helpful articles at the end of this blog.

 Updating a website

 A big job for anyone.
 A copywriter has the advantage of seeing a business through fresh eyes and will be tuned into defining the benefits and organising the job.

-Find what works for you.
-Twitter is all about the chat.
-Short and sweet posts catch attention.
-Facebook and Instagram will favour posts that have the most comments and interaction.
+Instagram and Facebook will prioritse posts that have the most comments and interaction.
 So ask questions, use competitions, videos and interesting or entertaining images.

-Good for building a trust, showcasing knowledge and enticing target customers to a website.
-Find blogs that you enjoy and can relate to, it will help you develop your own blogging skills.
+Find blogs that you enjoy and can relate to.
+It will help you develop your own blogging skills.
 I like Medium.

 What can you pass on to your customers?
 How can you help or entertain them?